© Federation of European Biochemical Societies

 This should normally be between 5000-15,000 words.

 Use descriptive subheadings to subdivide your review, and ensure there are clear links between sections.
 Start with an Introduction that explains why the subject is important and why you are reviewing it now.
-End with a brief summary or concluding remarks that stresses any take-home message and the direction of future research.
+End with a brief summary or concluding remarks emphasizing the take-home message and the direction of future research.

-Submissions are subject to testing for textual similarity to other published works via the CrossCheck software employed by the Journal.
-Please ensure that your review does not ‘recycle’ text from other reviews, including those you have written, and that any reuse of text, figures or tables is acknowledged.
+Submissions are subject to checking for textual similarity to other published works via the CrossCheck software employed by the Journal.
+Please ensure that your review does not 'recycle' text from other reviews, including those your have written, and that any reuse of text, figures or tables is acknowledged.

 We recommend 15 references per 1000 words of text.
-Please try to refer to the original key papers and not just other reviews where possible, so that original work is properly acknowledged.
+To ensure that original work is properly acknowledged, where possible, please try to refer to original key papers and not just other reviews.

 Figures and Tables